 Another interface technology called NvM Express or NVMe may start to move from servers in the data center to consumer laptops in the next few years.
 NVMe will push storage speeds in laptops and workstations even higher.

 SSDs Fail Too

 Just like hard drives, SSDs can wear out, though for different reasons.
 With hard drives, it’s often just the mechanical reality of a spinning motor that wears down over time.
 Although there are no moving parts inside an SSD, each memory bank has a finite life expectancy — a limit on the number of times it can be written to and read from before it stops working.
 Logic built into the drives tries to dynamically manage these operations to minimize problems and extend its life.

 For practical purposes, most of us don’t need to worry about SSD longevity.
 An SSD you put in your computer today will likely outlast the computer.
 But it’s sobering to remember that even though SSDs are inherently more rugged than hard drives, they’re still prone to the same laws of entropy as everything else in the universe.

 If you’re still using a computer with a SATA hard drive, you can see a huge performance increase by switching to an SSD.
 What’s more, the cost of SSDs has dropped dramatically over the course of the past couple of years, so it’s less expensive than ever to do this sort of upgrade.

-This brings up an important point: Whether you’re using a hard drive or an SSD, a good backup plan is essential.
-Because eventually your drive will fail.
-You should have a local backup to recover from quickly, combined with secure cloud-based backup like Backblaze.
+Whether you’re using a HDD or an SSD, a good backup plan is essential because eventually any drive will fail.
+You should have a local backup combined with secure cloud-based backup like Backblaze, which satisfies the 3-2-1 backup strategy.
 To help get started, make sure to check out our Backup Guide.

-Hopefully we’ve given you some insight about hard drives and SSDs.
+Hopefully, we’ve given you some insight about HDDs and SSDs.
 And as always, we encourage your questions and comments, so fire away!